Classes 2024

 If you cancel your registration 3 weeks (21 days) before the class start date, you will receive a full refund.
 If you cancel your registration less than 3 weeks (21 days) before the class start date, refunds are not available.

-Students who cannot attend class due to Covid-19 infection or exposure or other emergency circumstances are eligible for refund or class credit.
+Students who cannot attend class due to Covid-19 infection or exposure are eligible for refund or class credit.
 Please contact Hannah Katz at hkatz@dieudonne.org or (212) 226-0573.

 Dieu Donné is located on the sixth floor of a building with elevator access, with a wheelchair accessible bathroom.